mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

             current = current.next
         current.next = new_node
 ```
-- **Purpose:** To be added
+- **Purpose:** To add a new node at the end of the list.
 - **How:**
-  - To be Added
+  - A new Node is created with the given data.
-  - To be Added
+  - If the list is empty (head is None), the new node becomes the head.
-  - To be Added
+  - Otherwise, it traverses to the last node and links it to the new node.

 ---